w3c/wg-effectiveness/CSI.md

 ## Common Symptoms

 Below is a list of common symptoms of issues experienced by working groups.
 It includes working group member imbalance, lack of experts, perfectionism and lack of drive.
+Those items which could be a [W3C Process](https://www.w3.org/2018/Process-20180201/) violation are marked.
 The results are explained in **[Common Results](#common-results)**.

 ### Huge Impact